HussainAther/philosophy/neuro/comptheory.md

 To make the model reflect empirical data in neuroscience, we must show it accounts for processing of various neurobiologiacl pathways.
-Computer vision models need to account for contours of perception as well as emergent phenomena such as recognizing how a property of an image emerges from various strucutres working in a dynamic, systemic manner of the visual image itself.
+Computer vision models need to account for contours of perception as well as emergent phenomena such as recognizing how a property of an image emerges from various structures working in a dynamic, systemic manner of the visual image itself.
 Connectionists could update their brain-computer models using evolution the same way sensorimotor mechanisms have to suit a simultaneous solution in visual recognition.